brekkanegg/openroleplay.ai/README.md

 ## Features

-- **Model Agnostic:** Open Roleplay is compatible with a variety of AI models, allowing you to interact with your preferred AI characters.
+- **Model Agnostic:** You can use a variety of AI models, making it easy to interact with your favorite AI characters.
-- **Highly Customizable:** Open Roleplay allows you to personalize your characters, personas and UI, providing a unique roleplaying experience.
+- **Highly Customizable:** You can make your characters, personas and UI unique, for a one-of-a-kind roleplaying experience.
-- **Roleplay-Focused:** Open Roleplay is designed with a focus on roleplaying and storytelling, ensuring an immersive and engaging experience.
+- **Roleplay-Focused:** Designed with roleplaying and storytelling in mind, it ensures an immersive and engaging experience.
-- **Group Chat (Coming soon):** Invite favorite characters in one chat room and chat together.
+- **Group Chat (Coming soon):** You'll be able to invite your favorite characters to one chat room and chat together.
-- **Extended Memory (Coming soon):** Remind system prompts and previous conversations when context window reaches its limitation.
+- **Extended Memory (Coming soon):** The character instructions and previous conversations are reminded to characters when the context window reaches its limit.

 ## Supported Models